fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices-part-2.md

     Note over Order service,Shipping service: <delayed message>
 ```

-This approach leaves a lot of room for bad assumptions under race conditions.
+This approach leaves a lot of room for bad assumptions, specially under race conditions.

-If only the Reservation service could provide a full picture of the reservation status for that order.
+> If only the Reservation service could provide a full picture of the reservation status for that order...

 {:style="text-align:center;"}
 ```mermaid!